 - incorporate calendar reminders on your devices

-- make your calendar work for you like I do
+- make your calendar work for you as I do

 A Calendar is Non-Negotiable

-A calendar is the best way to keep track of time and date specific information, like course assignments or exams.
-Events which belong on your calendar:
+A calendar is the best way to keep track of time and date-specific information, like course assignments or exams.
+Events that belong on your calendar:

 - course assignments and exams